 - 1. Standing and Operating Committees are accountable to the membership through the Board of Directors. - 2.
 All Standing and Operating Committee members must agree to comply with the BCSSA Code of Ethics and Conflict of Interest Policy. - 3.
 Standing and Operating Committees will provide written or verbal reports to the Board of Directors from time to time, at the request of the Board. - 4.
 Standing and Operating Committees must only work within their area of jurisdiction and level of authority as determined by the Committee Terms of Reference, found in Appendix 2. - 5.
 Standing and Operating Committee Chairs or persons acting as Chair shall submit to the President of the Association an Annual report of the activities, accomplishments and challenges of the preceding season along with recommendations for the upcoming season, not less than four (4) weeks prior to the Annual General Meeting of the Association, for distribution to the membership in advance of the AGM. - 6.
-Standing and Operating Committees will work with the Treasurer and staff to determine their programming and committee budgets for the year, and must work within the approved financial framework.
-Any budget changes or anticipated expense overages must be pre-approved by the Treasurer or applicable staff.
+Standing and Operating Committees will work with the Treasurer and Staff to determine their programming and committee budgets for the year, and must work within the approved financial framework.
+Any budget changes or anticipated expense overages must be pre-approved by the Treasurer and/or the Executive Director. - 7.
+Designated staff members sit on BCSSA committees in an advisory capacity to provide their subject matter expertise.
+As part of their job responsibilities, staff members are also expected to ensure that the committee works within the parameters of the approved budget; BCSSA Policies, Procedures and Regulations; contractual requirements and that its work and decisions align with applicable SSC program parameters -NCCP, LTPAD, Officials, Coaching and Competitions development committees.
+If there is a situation whereby the staff member believes that a committee decision or direction contradicts any of the above factors, the Board and Committee are to be notified of the circumstance, details and reasoning within two (2) working days of the committee decision, by email.